-For Christmas six years ago, my aunt gave Robby and me a beautiful puzzle.
+Years ago, my aunt gave Robby and me a beautiful puzzle for Christmas.
 We’ve worked on that thing for years, and we finally completed it this month!
 I thought I’d be happy to finish it and reclaim my dining table.

 Just as my mood was turning from merry to melancholy, we realized our 1,000-piece puzzle had only 999 pieces.